 Why wait till science discovers additional benefits of exercise?

-Exercise is as much the fountain of youth as is good nutrition.
+- Exercise is as much the fountain of youth as good nutrition.

 What is Health?

 Health means the state of complete physical, mental, and social well-being, and not just the absence of disease or weakness.

 Not being sick or weak is not enough.